 Lying at the base of Tampa Hill and with Postavaru Massif nearby, Brasov is a great place to go on a bike day trip as the area offers plenty of forest trails including some challenging downhill rides.
 On a mountain bike tour, a guide will take you on some amazing trails around Brasov with stops along the way to admire the beautiful views of the area.
 You can even enjoy a snack at a mountain hut or at a vista point!

 Brasov is also a great destination for winter sports lovers: nearby Poiana Brasov is considered the best ski resort in Romania but Postavaru Massif is also a great place for off-piste, backcountry freeriding, whether you’re a beginner or experienced rider!

 - *The Earth-made Pyramids of the Sun

 The Egyptian pyramids are not the only ones surrounded by mystery.
 At about 70km from Brasov, far away from the bustling city, in a quiet and peaceful atmosphere lies the village of Sona.
 By looking at its Saxon country houses and the picturesque rural setting, you’d never guess the mysteries hidden in the area.

-A few kilometres away from the village In the village of Sona there are some eight peculiar formations arise along a nature trail, creating the most intriguing and unusual view.
-These pyramid-shaped mounds, around 30-meter high earth mounds coveredand covered with vegetation which are pyramid-shaped.
-These mounds are surrounded by many local legends and stories.
+In the village of Sona, eight peculiar formations arise along a nature trail, creating the most intriguing and unusual view.
+These pyramid-shaped mounds, around 30 meters high, and covered with vegetation, are surrounded by many local legends and stories.
 There are scientists who believe that the pyramids at Sona were created by the Dacians and that they shelter King Decebal's tomb, the famous ruler of our ancestors.
-If you want to visit these interesting attractions we can prepare a custom day trip for you - contact us for more details!
+If you're interested in visiting these captivating attractions, we can arrange a custom day trip for you at the best prices.
+Feel free to contact us for more details!